saimahendra282/ChromeExtension02/README.md

 ### 📝 Small Note

-**THIS repo updates continuously, and please don’t be offended if you don’t like the CSS — I like it 😄**
+**Please don’t be offended if you don’t like the theme — I like it 😄 THIS repo updates continuously,so it is better to update your extension weekly**

 <h3>If you liked my work please star this repo</h3>